About the Master of Arts in Teaching Mathematics Program

 Who Should Apply?

-The Master of Arts in Mathematics Teaching degree (MAMT) offered through Mount Holyoke College’s Mathematics Leadership Programs, a division of the Professional and Graduate Education department, is designed for teachers, math coaches, math specialists, and math interventionists in grades K – 8 who have a teaching license (initial or professional) and at least a bachelor degree.
+The Master of Arts in Teaching Mathematics degree (MATM) is designed for teachers, math coaches, math specialists, and math interventionists in grades K – 8.
 The program is ideal for educators looking to strengthen their skills and expertise as math teachers and those who wish to enhance their professional credentials in order to become teacher leaders in mathematics education.

 This program is built around the latest research and best practices in math education today.
-The core component of the work is the Developing Mathematical Ideas Curriculum.
-The two-and-a-half-year program involves three intensive summer sessions (3 weeks each) and two academic years of online work.
+8 courses are focused on mathematical content, pedagogy, and effective teaching practices.
+4 courses are focused on math teacher leaderships, including thought leadership, coaching/mentoring, facilitating adult learning, and advocacy.
+The two-year program involves three intensive summer sessions and two academic years of online work.